SomeWeekendReading/someweekendreading.github.io/quotes.md

 - "An archetype is what you get when you factor-analyze a real person."
 - "Look&hellip; if I could _explain_ it, it wouldn't _be_ transcendant in the first place, now would it?"
 - "Footnotes are your friends."
+- "Bayesians are enamoured of prior knowledge.
+Or is it prior prejudice?
+You don't know which, because it's _prior_!"